amolghodake1714/-Sales-Performance-Dashboard-Excel-/README.md

 - <a href="https://github.com/amolghodake1714/-Sales-Performance-Dashboard-Excel-/blob/main/Sales_Performance.xlsx">Dataset</a>

 ## Process
+- Transform raw data into meaningful insights
+- Provide a user-friendly interface in Excel
 - Verify data for any missing values and sort out the same.
 - Made sure data is consistent and clean with respect to data type, data format and values used.
 - Created Pivot Table
 - Created Pivot Chart
 - Add Slicers

 ## 📁 Overview